Lumither/hiko/README.md

 # Hiko

-A simple service watchdog written in Rust(backend) and ASP.NET(frontend)
+A simple service watchdog written in Rust(backend) and ASP.NET(undicided, may be React)

 ## Introduction